This post contains affiliate links, to find out more information, please read my affiliate disclosure

 I’m a big fan of the Xiaomi Himo brand as their range of compact and folding e-bikes always come across as being well-built and generally reliable.
 Himo electric bikes are also incredibly good value for money.

 Another big plus point is availability – in 2020 the whole COVID situation has caused a massive spike in e-bike popularity and as a consequence a lot of the big online bike retailers have ran out of stock quickly.
-E-commerce platforms like Geekbuying and Geekbuying have always had plenty of stock in their European warehouses.
+E-commerce platforms like Geekbuying have always had plenty of stock in their European warehouses.

 My first impressions of the Himo Z20 is it’s identical in size to the C20 with the only obvious difference being the ability to fully fold the bike for ease of transportation.
 All of the components are the same including the motor and battery.